 Active Directory is a robust directory service that has redundancy and resiliency built in.
 In my experience, most outages arise from administrator error.
 While it is impossible to eliminate this variable when managing your Active Directory, having processes in place to mitigate the risks of human fallibility is critical to ensuring a highly available Active Directory environment.

 Managing updates to Active Directory is very simple.
 Active Directory patches are included with operating system patches; all recommended and critical patches should be applied as soon as possible.
-In addition, your patching processes should allow for the deployment of any security patches released outside the normal patch cycle, because a security compromise in Active Directory will affect ll your dependent systems.
+In addition, your patching processes should allow for the deployment of any security patches released outside the normal patch cycle, because a security compromise in Active Directory will affect all your dependent systems.

 Finally, the day-to-day management of the Active Directory program itself is critically important to maintaining an available service.
+This is particularly true since targeted ransomware Active Directory attacks are skyrocketing.

 Ensure any problems and major incidents are reviewed for lessons learned.
 These exercises will often lead to suggestions for improvements to your monitoring systems, which should be followed up on.